 15. Plant Fruit Bushes

 If you have space please plant fruit trees.
 It may take a few years before you harvest enough to feed your family, but it’s fun to see the trees mature.
 It’s totally worth learning how to prune and shape your fruit trees.
-You may some years where you have a bumper crop and a year or two when the flowers freeze.
+You may have some years where you have a bumper crop and a year or two when the flowers freeze.
 There is nothing better than canning fresh peaches, in my mind.

 If you have room for raspberries, blackberries or strawberries then plant some.
 You can feed your family with fresh fruit and make jam or jelly.
 Life is good when you make your own jam!!